Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 ### Experiment flags

 - **Purpose**: A/B and multivariate testing.
-- **Benefits**: Informed, evidence-based decisions on feature implementation.
+- **Benefits**: Informed, evidence-based decisions on feature implementations.
 - **Lifespan**: Limited to the duration of the experiment; a few days to a few weeks.

 Experiment flags allow for evaluating different user experiences to determine the most effective iterations.
 They segment users into cohorts, providing data-driven user preferences and behavior insights.
 They empower teams to optimize the user experience based on actual usage data and feedback, thereby maximizing product value and user satisfaction.